openworld42/JSON-Java-Plus/CONTRIBUTING.md

 # How do you decide which pull requests to accept?

-* Is it a bug/feature/major user inconvenience that belongs to the basic implementation of JSON-Java?
+* Is it a bug/feature/major user inconvenience that belongs to the basic implementation of JSON-java?
 Open an issue or PR [there](https://github.com/stleary/JSON-java/issues) - JSON-Java-Plus will integrate the fix from JSON-Java.
 * Does it call out a bug that needs to be fixed?
 If so, it goes to the top of the list.
 * Does it fix a major user inconvenience?
 These are given high priority as well.
 * Does it align with the specs?
 If not, it will probably not be accepted.
 It turns out there are gray areas in the specs.
 If this is in a gray area, it will likely be given the benefit of the doubt.